NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.2 - 🌱 Nature/Aurora Borealis in Doncaster.md

 ---
-{"dg-publish":true,"dg-permalink":"Northern-lights","permalink":"/Northern-lights/","title":"Northern Lights in Doncaster!","tags":["Nature","Atmosphere","northernlights","auroraborealis"],"noteIcon":null,"created":"2024-04-10T00:48:08.561+01:00","updated":"2024-05-11T09:22:37.912+01:00"}
+{"dg-publish":true,"dg-permalink":"northern-lights","permalink":"/northern-lights/","title":"Northern Lights in Doncaster!","tags":["Nature","Atmosphere","northernlights","auroraborealis"],"noteIcon":null,"created":"2024-04-10T00:48:08.000+01:00","updated":"2024-05-11T10:10:26.713+01:00"}
 ---

 #nature #weather #northernlights #auroraborealis
 # Northern Lights in Doncaster☁️
 <p id="reading-time" style="font-style: italic;">⏱️ Approx Reading Time:  <span id="inserted-text"></span> mins</p>

->[!TIP] Hello!
+<iframe width="100%" height="350" src="https://www.youtube.com/embed/1Zj3isOlYgY?si=n7Irp6urERQJ-zlb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

->You’re probably here because you searched for Northern Lights Doncaster.
-I’ll update this in the morning but I wanted to share something.
+In the early hours, 11th May 2024, the Northern Hemisphere was treated to a Northern Lights bonanza!
+I’m fortunate enough to have seen the Northern Lights in Iceland but seeing it on my doorstep was special.
+This isn’t the first time I’ve seen the Aurora at home, but it’s definitely the most prominent!

-In the early hours, 11th May 2024, the UK was treated to a Northern Lights bonanza!
-I’ve seen the Northern Lights in Iceland and this nearly beat that!
+What I found particularly odd was the way in which the streaks of light seemed to originate from directly above us.
+It was incredible to witness!

-What was odd was how the lights seemed to originate from directly above me.
+> Perhaps the most enchanting part of seeing the Aurora is that it’s a visual example of the Earth protecting us from what would otherwise wreak havoc on much of what we take for granted.
+We should definitely engage in visual action to protect the Earth, no?

 ![](https://i.imgur.com/9DONEvA.jpeg)*Northern Lights, aka Aurora Borealis, photographed from a Doncaster garden*